-Loveana Jones was accepted for internships with the US Department of State and a Fortune 500 company after she finished the SANS.edu undergraduate certificate in applied cybersecurity, which she earned while completing a bachelor’s degree at different college.
+Loveana Jones was accepted for internships with the US Department of State and a Fortune 500 company after she finished the SANS.edu undergraduate certificate in applied cybersecurity, which she earned while completing a bachelor’s degree at a different college.
 For Loveana, the hands-on labs were the most valuable part of the SANS.edu undergraduate certificate program.
 “The labs provided comprehensive hands-on experience,” said Loveana.
 “The real-world situations presented to us — they felt so real.”

 However, an internship just does not work for everyone.
-If an internship isn’t for you, another great way to gain experience is to take part in a SANS capture the flag (CTF) event, their Netwars program, or other CTF events.
+If an internship isn’t for you, another great way to gain experience is to take part in a SANS Capture the flag (CTF) event, their Netwars program, or other CTF events.

-During a capture the flag event, you will gain crucial hands-on experience in a controlled environment, learn from senior leaders in your profession, and make friendships and connections that may also provide you access to your first job.
+During a Capture the flag event, you will gain crucial hands-on experience in a controlled environment, learn from senior leaders in your profession, and make friendships and connections that may also provide you access to your first job.

 Capture the flag events and internships look great on your resume and give you the experience you need to land a job.
-If you're looking to get a head start on your digital forensics career, taking part in capture the flag events or finding an internship is a great way to do it.
+If you're looking to get a head start on your digital forensics career, taking part in Capture the flag events or finding an internship is a great way to do it.

 Step 3: Gain Credentials with Certification